Guidonian Hand

 If the vocal quality was more robust than previously imagined, the execution of ornamentation may have been as well.
 The Solesmes tradition has typically interpreted neumes such as the quilisma and oriscus as light, passing nuances or subtle preparations for the following note.
 However, the theoretical evidence points toward a much more explicit and perhaps percussive execution.

-A similar description is given for the oriscus.
+A similar "shaking" description is given for the oriscus.
 Walter Odington (c.
 1300) describes the Pes Quassus (a version of the pes/podatus which begins with an oriscus) as a "turbulent note sung with a trembling voice and much shaking" (voce tremula et multum mota), explicitly defining the motion as "violent" (violentus motus).
-This description is difficult to reconcile with a "smooth" or "ethereal" performance style.
-It suggests that these neumes represented specific, agile vocal maneuvers—likely microtonal inflections or glottal agitations—that imparted a physical energy to the melodic line.
+This description is difficult to reconcile with a "smooth" performance style.
+It suggests that these neumes represented specific, agile vocal maneuvers—perhaps microtonal inflections or glottal agitations—that gave a physical energy to the melodic line.
 Other descriptions seem to imply that the oriscus was like a mordent: an ornament involving a rapid alternation between the principal note and an adjacent note—either above or below—before returning to the principal note.
 There are also certain letters in certain MSS which stand for words like fragore (crashing/breaking).
 One can only imagine what effect that was to intend!

-And while the Dominican chant tradition is a beautiful one, it nevertheless has a separate and distinct performance practice from the “Gregorian” tradition (as do the Cistercian, Sarum, etc) which came before it during the Golden Age.
+And while the Dominican chant tradition is a beautiful one, it nevertheless has a separate and distinct performance practice from the “Gregorian” tradition (as do the Cistercian, Sarum, Franciscan, etc) which came before it during the Golden Age.
 Even the Dominican and Cistercian traditions are not entirely free from musicological debates of performance practice.

 Synthesis